Joe Medley: 2020 Tide had something we all need

 It was Mac Jones’ thousand-watt smile, to go with a 4,500-yard arm.

-Or should we take cues from teammates hug Landon Dickerson, before his sad injury ride off the field in the SEC championship?
+Or should we take cues from teammates hugging Landon Dickerson, before his sad injury ride off the field in the SEC championship?

 Alabama’s 2020 football team gave an impression on the way to the program’s 18th national title, an impression beyond its season-long dominance.
 Nick Saban articulated it in the immediate afterglow.